EU’s Seven-Day Speed Marathon Checks Millions of Vehicles

 “Our activity is all about prevention,” TISPOL President Paolo Cestra said at the beginning of the event.

+TISPOL stands for European Traffic Police Network, the pan-continental organization responsible for the speed marathon.
 “We want drivers to think about the speeds they choose; speeds which are both legal and appropriate for the conditions.
-By doing so, they will be reducing the risks they face and the risks they pose to other road users,” Cestra added, pointing to the fact that officers had been giving plenty of preliminary warning in order to raise awareness and induce compliance.
+By doing so, they will be reducing the risks they face and the risks they pose to other road users,” Cestra added.
+He pointed to the fact that officers had been giving plenty of preliminary warnings to raise awareness and induce compliance.

-Cestra also stressed that – contrary to what some drivers think – the aim of the marathon was not to issue fines, but to save lives: “We encouraged participating countries and police forces to publish information about the precise locations of speed checkpoints in advance.
+Cestra stressed that – contrary to what some drivers think – the aim of the marathon was not to issue fines; it’s to save lives.
+He said that “we encouraged participating countries and police forces to publish information about the precise locations of speed checkpoints in advance.
 We want to get into the minds of drivers, not their purses.”

 In Hungary, speed cameras operated by the police took part in the week-long program with a country-wide and continuous speed marathon from April 4 to 6.
-“Over-speeding is the main cause of death in traffic accidents in Hungary,” according to the official website of the Hungarian police.
+According to the official website of the Hungarian police, “over-speeding is the main cause of death in traffic accidents in Hungary.”
 They have issued fines in over 620,000 cases last year – in a country whose population is less than 10 million.
-As the number of fatal traffic accidents fails to decrease in Hungary, the police has been forced to use cameras hidden in unmarked vehicles as well.
-In 2016, 565 people died on the roads here, 575 in 2017 and 567 in 2018.
+As the number of fatal traffic accidents fails to decrease, the Hungarian Police had no choice but to use speed cameras hidden in unmarked vehicles as well.
+In 2016, 565 people died on the roads here, 575 in 2017, and 567 in 2018.

 If you would like to know the results of the latest ‘Blitzmarathon’, as the Germans call it, stay tuned for our next piece of information.